shadezee/ShadeUtil/ReadMe.md

     Usually located in:
     C:\Program Files (x86)\Windows Kits\10\Tools\10.0.26100.0\x64\devcon.exe
   ```
-  or can be downloaded from this from [this link](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/devcon).
+  or can be downloaded from [this link](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/devcon).

 <!-- CONTRIBUTING -->